wp-plugins/projectmanager/readme.txt

 `[project id=x template=**gallery-custom** cat_id=y]`

+= Template Tags =
+Template Tags are functions that can be used in your Wordpress Theme to display the plugin data.
+Here's a brief listing of available tags.
+For details see file functions.php

+`projectmanager_display_widget( $number, $instance )`

+displays the widget. $number is the widget number and $instance an assoziative array of widget settings.
+See lib/widget.php function widget for details.

+`projectmanager_searchform( $project_id, $args )`

+can be used to show the searchform. $project_id is the ID of the project.

+To display all datasets from a single project use

+`project( $id, $args )`

+Finally a single dataset can be displayed with

+`dataset( $id, $args )`

+The variable $args is always an assoziative array of additional arguments with keys being the same as the shortcode attributes.

+= Custom Menu Icons =

+You can easily add your own icons for the admin menu by simply uploading them to

+`your_theme_directory/projectmanager/icons`.

 = Extend User Profile =

 Projects can be linked with the user profile.
 Any usr with capability *projectmanager_user* can use this feature.
 If the default role has this capability users get added to each project that has the hook activated and can edit data through their profile.
 To subsequently add a Wordpress user to a project, use the *Add WP User* Link in the dataset form, located next to the name field.
 The added dataset will be linked to this user.